 If you are looking for a truly remote area of Vancouver Island, Cape Scott Provincial Park is it!

-- Trail Features: White sand beaches; Remote access; Sea stacks and caves
+• Features: White sand beaches; Remote access; Sea stacks and caves; wilderness camping

-- Length: Variety of lengths to choose from; San Josef Bay is 2.5 km (one way) and the most family-friendly
+• Trail Length: There is a variety of lengths to choose from; San Josef Bay is 2.5 km (one way) and the most family-friendly

 A Bit of History

 Heavy rainfalls and violent windstorms made the area inhospitable for settlement despite two historical attempts.
 Danes from the Midwestern US made the first white settlement attempt during 1897 – 1907.
-They tried to establish an ethnic community around what is now known as Hansen Lagoon and Fisherman Bay.
+They tried establishing an ethnic community around what is now known as Hansen Lagoon and Fisherman Bay.

 The government agreed to build a road from Fisherman Bay to the San Josef River to make transporting goods more accessible.
 However, the road was never put in, and eventually, the colony struggled to survive on their limited resources.

 1913 saw another wave of settlers, many of whom established themselves in the homes abandoned by the Danes.
-This colony was extremely short-lived, lasting only four years, due to the same hardships the Danes experienced and conscription to the First World War.
+This colony was extremely short-lived, lasting only four years, due to the same hardships the Danes experienced and the First World War conscription.

 Cape Scott’s name comes from honouring David Scott, a Bombay merchant who was one of the principal backers of a trading voyage to the area in 1786.